 Consequences of academic misconduct include, but are not limited to, a zero on the assignment or exam and/or a grade of F in the course.
 If you are unsure that what you are doing to complete the work of this course is acceptable, contact the instructor for helpful tips and advice on how to protect your work and ensure that you are not violating the academic integrity policies of the instructor, the course, or the university.

 How to Succeed in this Course

 All students can succeed in this course and we are here to help you along the way.
 Please do not hesitate to ask questions during class or attend office hours.
-Except where stated otherwise, synchronous lectures will be recorded.
-However, these work best when there are students there to ask questions and for clarification.
-Your classmates need you to attend!

 Success in this course program depends heavily on your personal health and well-being.
 Recognize that stress is an expected part of the college experience, and it often can be compounded by unexpected setbacks or life changes outside the classroom.
 We strongly encourage you to reframe challenges as an unavoidable pathway to success.
 Reflect on your role in taking care of yourself throughout the semester, before the demands of exams and projects reach their peak.
 Please feel free to reach out to us about any difficulty you may be having that may impact your performance in your courses or campus life as soon as it occurs and before it becomes too overwhelming.
 In addition to your academic advisor, we strongly encourage you to contact the many other support services on campus that stand ready to assist you.

 Here are some helpful links: Dean of Students Office, Academic Achievement Center, Writing Center, Quantitative Learning Center, Center for Students with Disabilities, Title IX Office, Student Health and Wellness — Mental Health

 *This statement was adapted from one prepared by CLAS.
 We feel it very much represents are thoughts and feelings so are including it in a largely unedited way.
 (With this citation!)